nafizjiwa/JAVASCRIPT-LOOPS/README.md

         }

 ### A while loop
-  - Runs a block of code if condition is true.
+  - Runs a block of code if `condition is true`.
   - All while loops are used when the # of code blocks to run is unknown

     while (condition) {